-The Acta Biologica Plantarum Agriensis, a member of the Acta Academiae Paedagogicae Agriensis family of scientific journals, is published yearly by the Eszterházy College, Eger.
+The Acta Biologica Plantarum Agriensis, a member of the Acta Academiae Paedagogicae Agriensis family of scientific journals, is published yearly by the Eszterházy University, Eger.
 This international journal contributes in all areas of plant biology, including anatomy, physiology, stress- and ecophysiology, biochemistry, biophysics, molecular biology, cell biology, genetics, ecology, taxonomy and geobotany.

 ISSN 2061-6716 (Print)

 ISSN 2063-6725 (Online)

 Aims and Scope

 We consider papers in any of the main areas of plant biology including anatomy, physiology, stress- and ecophysiology, biochemistry, biophysics, molecular biology, cell biology, genetics, ecology, taxonomy and geobotany.
 Type of published papers: research papers, review articles, and comments on published papers.
 Review articles should indicate fruitful areas of further research.

 In order to submit a new article or to have information your submitted articles please enter your User ID and Password into the boxes below, then click "Log In".